pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---z80asm---input-format.md

 label can be defined after white space, and an opcode can be written at column 1.

+### Continuation Lines

+Lines ending with a backslash are logically continued on the next line.
+This allows breaking a long line, e.g.

+    ld a,\
+    1           ; -> 3e 01

+### Multiple Statements

+Multiple statements can be written in a physical line by separating them with a backslash, e.g.

+    ld a, 1 \ ret   ; -> 3e 01 c9

 ### Comments

 Comments start with a semi-colon (```;```) and end at the end of the line.